-Jill Duggar And Jessa Duggar Unite On Instagram To Show Dillard And Seewald Family Fighting Racism On Martin Luther King Jr Day 2017
+Jill Duggar And Jessa Duggar Unite On Instagram To Show Dillard And Seewald Family Fighting Racism On Martin Luther King Jr. Day 2017

 The fans’ reaction to these posts have been largely positive.
 Many commenters wrote on Jessa’s post, at times quoting back a Bible verse to show their support.

-But one commenter decided to point out the fact that, despite Jill and Jessa being so race-positive, Counting On show continues to heavily feature only white people.
+But one commenter decided to point out the fact that, despite Jill and Jessa being so race-positive, Counting On continues to heavily feature only white people.

 “So Jill why has the Duggar shows mainly consisted of predominantly white people?” a fan going by tazninaktar wrote on Instagram.
 “For example each time you guys had a gathering of some sort- there would hardly feature a non white person.
 It is only when @jessaseewald husband joined the show did a non white person get a longer segment of screen time.
 This isn’t a criticism, but genuinely an observation over the years of watching your families show.”